-Elearning is on the rise now, and according to the latest projections, the value of the eLearning market will exceedby 2026.
-These astonishing numbers and overall industry profits generate many questions from those who want to join in with their own digital solution or, namely, create learning management system for business needs.
+Elearning is on the rise now, and according to the latest projections, the value of the eLearning market will exceed healthcare learning management system).by 2026.
+These astonishing numbers and overall industry profits generate many questions from those who want to join in with their own digital solution (namely, create learning management system for business needs or a

 All sectors of e-learning industry is on the rise now.

 The most frequently asked question amid the industry’s success is how to build your own learning management system.
 In this article, we will answer this question and analyze such points as the types of LMS systems, vital features, and list all the stages of creating a learning management system step-by-step.
 Without further ado, let’s get started.